jhviggo/world-of-zindria/Session notes/Session 33 day 65.md

 We pulled glowing crystals out of the pillars.

 We see a man dressed in black with raven-theme gear.
 He's very pale with dark brown beard and hair in a pony tail.
 He has some leather armor on and has a large crow on his shoulder.
-Next to him is a tiny Lizard (Zim) about half his size.
+Next to him is a tiny Lizard [[Zim]] about half his size.
 White scale and an angled hat.

 Dubh brings a message to [[Master Whitmoore (dead)]].
 A man, the players met at the [[Heaven Manor]], from the [[Mages of Divinity]] who's Whitmoores old professor.

-Zim, the lizard, walks up to me and starts to grow and turn into an image of me and can cast my spells.
+[[Zim]], the lizard, walks up to me and starts to grow and turn into an image of me and can cast my spells.
 He heals us up.

 Dubh asks why the [[Mages of Divinity]] would be hunting us so much.